Structural Stability for Fibrewise Anosov Diffeomorphisms on Principal Torus Bundles: Proof of Theorem

 Since $B$ is assumed to be a compact manifold (which is normal), for each finite open cover we can find a finite refinement that contains compact sets.
-Now we use compact trivialized neighborhoods, and we can lift $h_b$ continuously over each of them, denoted as $\tilde{h}_C$ on a compact set $C$.
-Then $\tilde{h}_C$ is homotopic to the identity along the fibres, and thus is proper \cite{franks}.
+Now we use compact trivialized neighborhoods, and $h_b$ is lifted continuously over each of them, denoted as $\tilde{h}_C$ on a compact set $C$.
+Then $\tilde{h}_C$ is homotopic to the identity along the fibres, and thus is proper (Property \ref{hproper}).
 Denote the set $(\id,\tilde{h}_C)^{-1}(C\times[0,1]^d)$ as $D$, which is compact.

-Because the set $B'\subset B$ of all points where we have the global product structure is compact, taking intersection with a compact trivialized neighborhood $C$, we still get a compact set $C'$, where we are able to lift $h$ continuously and then get a $D':=(\id,\tilde{h}_{C'})^{-1}(C'\times[0,1]^d)$, which is also compact.